aalfiann/reSlim-movie/readme.md

 -----------------
 ### Pull Requests

-1. Fork the reSlim repository
+1. Fork the reSlim-movie repository
 2. Create a new branch for each feature or improvement
 3. Send a pull request from each feature branch to the develop branch